sara-xue/KNES381Final/README.md

 ## Homepage ##

-If you click the profile picture or "KNES 381 Final Proejct" (in the top left corner), it will bring you to the homepage.
+If you click the profile picture or "KNES 381 Final Project" (in the top left corner), it will bring you to the homepage.
 This page can be edited via the [config.yaml file](_config.yml).
 This is where you can change the header and font colour, as well as add a profile picture, and different links to the website.

 ## Posts ##